thiggy01/change-gdm-background/README.md

 This script wont work with any older version of Ubuntu because they have a different way of dealing with gdm settings.

-This tool was made specifically to work with Ubuntu 20.04 as it now bundles all configuration files inside the gdm3-theme.gresource file.

 It also won't work if your system is set to a custom gdm3 theme.
 You will have to reset to the default configuration of gdm3 before using the script.

+This tool was made specifically to work with Ubuntu 20.04 as it now bundles all configuration files inside the a .gresource file.

 If you are going to set an image file that has spaces in its file name or folders, remember to scape them with backslashes.